rakeshakkineni/Sensor_Fusion_LIDAR_Project1/README.md

  maxIterations value was obtained by doing a couple of trails with different values, value that gives best result was choosen.

  ## Clustering
  Clustering helps in identifying different objects in the scene.
 Euclidean Clustering mechanism was implemented.
-Euclidean Clustering uses KDTree , all the points in the cloud are used to form a KDTree of 3-Dimensions.Following steps are performed for realizing Euclidean clustering mechanism.
+Euclidean Clustering uses KDTree , all the points in the cloud are used to form a 3-Dimensional KDTree.
+After forming KDTree a point is taken from the cloud and all the points that are within a distance to this point are identified, each of the identified points is used and its adjacent points that are with in a distance are identified this process is repeated untill there no points that satisfy the distance criteria are left,all the identified points form a cluster, after that a new point that is not processed is picked and the process is left.
+All the clusters with no of points with in (minSize, maxSize) are retained rest are discarded.
+Each of these clusters form a distinct object.

+## Bounding Box
+ For each of the cluster a bounding box is fitted.
+To fit a box min and max coordinates of a cluster are used.
+Using renderbox function boxes are drawn.

+## Output